Alethio/ethereum-lite-explorer/README.md

 #### With Infura
 [Sign-up](https://infura.io/register) for an account or [sign-in](https://infura.io/login) into your Infura account.

+After that you have two options:

+- connect to a single network
   From the control panel, obtain your endpoint url for the network you are interested in (mainnet, ropsten, kovan, rinkeby).
   It will looks similar to `https://mainnet.infura.io/v3/aa11bb22cc33.....`.

   Update `.env.local` file and set `VUE_APP_NODE_URL` to your Infura endpoint.

+- have a choice of infura networks and be able to swith between them
+  From the control panel obtain your Infura Project ID

+  Update `.env.local` file and set `VUE_APP_INFURA_ACCOUNT` to your project id to get a dropdown of all the available Infura networks.

 Start Lite explorer
 ```sh